Elcysma westwoodi

 Elcysma westwoodi (often spelled Elcysma westwoodii), commonly known as the white-tailed zygaenid moth, is a species of moth in the burnet moth family Zygaenidae.
 It has a Palaearctic distribution, being found in Japan, the Korean Peninsula, China, and the Russian Far East.
 The species was first described by Samuel Constantinus Snellen van Vollenhoven in 1863 as Agalope westwoodii.

 The white-tailed zygaenid is particularly known for its status as an agricultural pest for members of the family Rosaceae, and has been described as the most damaging pest for Prunus yedoensis trees.
 Studies have been conducted on the potential for the use of endoparasites in mitigating the extent of damage on crop trees.

-Elcysma westwoodi is known as ウスバツバメ, usuba-tsubame in the Japanese language.
 The Japanese common name alludes to the swallow, of which the moth's hindwings resemble the tails of.
-In Korean, it is known as 벚나무모시나방, beojnamumosinabang.
 The Korean common name refers to its status as an agricultural pest of the cherry tree.

 Description

 Adults have a wingspan of 60 mm.
 The moths have translucent white wings, with gray veins.
 The base of the front wing is yellow in color.
 The adult moth resembles Parnassius glacialis in appearance, and it is often misidentified as a Pierid butterfly, and Limacodidae because of pterothorax morphology.
 The hindwings have an elongated tail.
 The tail is formed from the veins between the fourth and seventh vein on the hindwing extending further past the remaining veins.
 The abdomen is dark brown in color.
 Adults of Elcysma westwoodi exude noxious substances in the form of a white foam from the head area if distressed.

 Male moths have a pair of genital claspers that resemble forceps.
 During mating, male moths grasp the tip of the female's abdomen with the claspers and additionally fluttering their wings to attempt to mate with the female.
 Of which the female moth can reject attempts to mate.
 These claspers resemble those found in related moth genera Achelura and Agalope, as well as the related Elcysma dohertyi.
 Male moths can be externally identified as such by their antennae, which are plumose, meaning they resemble that of a comb.

 Female moth abdomens in the seventh and eighth abdominal segment of E. westwoodi are sclerotized, or made further robust by the addition of sclerotin.
 It was likely that they evolved to be more smooth and difficult for males to grasp onto during mating.
 Females can be externally identified by their antennae, which lack the comb-like structure that the males antennae have, and instead appear smooth due to their shorter bristles.